aiplanethub/mini-bootcamp-introduction-to-pandas/read-and-write-files-and-some-basic-methods-attributes/1479-Read and Write Files.md

 * Functions like the Pandas read_csv() method enable you to work with files effectively.
 * The read_csv() function reads the CSV file into a DataFrame object.
-* A CSV file is similar to a two-dimensional table and the DataFrame object represents two dimensional tabular view.
+* A CSV file is similar to a two-dimensional table, and the DataFrame object represents a two-dimensional tabular view.
-* The most basic way to read a csv file in Pandas:
+* The most basic way to read a CSV file in Pandas: